 Check out the full steps to curing your own yolks right here.

 Yes, you can freeze eggs!
 Again, this is if you have electricity and the ability to do this.
 You will need to remove them from their shells to freeze them.
 You can mix them together or freeze them separately.
 Small portions work well for this method of preparation and using an ice cube tray is ideal.

 One egg will fill two compartments in an ice cube tray.
 Another great option is a popsicle mold.
-When you want to use the eggs, let them thaw in the fridge and then you can scramble them, make French toast, or bake with them.
+When you want to use the eggs, take them from the freezer, and let them thaw in the fridge, and then you can scramble them, make French toast, or bake with them.

 Coating fresh eggs in food-grade mineral oil is a great way to preserve eggs.
 You will want to use ¼ cup oil for 4-6 dozen eggs:

 - Warm the oil and lay your eggs out on the counter.

 - Wear food-handling gloves and get some oil on your hands.